pmasae/pmasae.github.io/_pages/about.md

 Hi there!
-I'm a Ph.D. candidate in Applied Economics at the University of Wisconsin -- Madison.
+I’m a Ph.D. candidate in Applied Economics at the University of Wisconsin–Madison.

 My research lies at the intersection of applied microeconomics and international development.
 Over the past ten years, I have conducted research in Mexico, El Salvador, Malawi, and Uganda.

-I received my bachelor’s degree in Economics at ITAM (Mexico City) and received a dual master’s degree in Applied Economics and Public Policy at the University of Michigan -- Ann Arbor.
+I received my bachelor’s degree in Economics from ITAM (Mexico City) and hold a dual master’s in Applied Economics and Public Policy from the University of Michigan–Ann Arbor.

 **I will be on the 2025-26 job market.**

 *Updates:*

 I’ll be in Chicago for the AFE 2025 Conference on September 18–19.
 If you’ll be around and want to chat about research—or just catch up over coffee—feel free to reach out!

 **References**